Pendo720/N.J-Matata/index.md

 Following projects were selected to illustrate the author's capabilities in the use of the respective programming languages and problem-solving techniques.

-This page is a work in progress and will be continuously updated to reflect authors activities.
+This page is a work in progress and will be continuously updated to reflect the author's activities.

 ### Project 1: Track-Sys (Java/Kotlin/Typescript)
 #### _Overview_
 Track-Sys is a complete system for tracking events.
-These can be anything where human activity is involve and some traceability is required for management purposes.
-The project consists of the following components:
+The types of possible events considered can be anything where human activity requires some traceability for management purposes.
+The complete project implementation consists of the following components:
  - [a microservice for managing the associate data streams in the activity](https://github.com/Pendo720/TrackerMS)
  - [a web portal showing registered events in real-time](https://github.com/Pendo720/Track-Sys-Dashboard)
  - [a mobile app for capturing event data](https://github.com/Pendo720/M-Front)

-The following screenshots show the front-ends during possible operational scenarios.
+The screenshots below show the front-ends during possible operational scenarios.

 **Web portal screenshot**